osawa-naotaka/unisearch/example/astro/README.md

 When the first search is executed, index is fetched from /searchindex.json, 'const index_tmp = await fetch("/searchindex.json")'.

-After the index is fetched, it is converted to UniSearchIndex object by 'const unisearch_index = createIndexFromObject(await response.json())'.
+After the index is fetched, it is converted to StaticSeekIndex object by 'const staticseek_index = createIndexFromObject(await response.json())'.

-Then, the search results are fetched by 'const query_results = await search(unisearch_index, search_text)'.
+Then, the search results are fetched by 'const query_results = await search(staticseek_index, search_text)'.

 Results are sorted by score, and you can use SearchResult type to render search results.
 In this example, results[x].key.data.title and results[x].key.id are used to link to the post page.